-It snowed today in Utah!
-Ski season will be here soon, as my kids reminded me yesterday with giddy anticipation.
+Winter is almost here!
+Ski season will start soon, as my kids remind me with giddy anticipation.
 They both tried skiing for the first time last year, and after a single lesson, they were hooked.
 After three ski days they’re already better than me, but let’s be honest – it was a low bar.

 My daughter was in fifth grade last year, and the Ski Utah Fifth Grade Passport allowed her to get in to every resort in Utah three times for practically nothing.
 I paid $35 early in the season, sent in the online application with a photo, and we received the passport in the mail within a week or two.